nychub/github-pages-with-jekyll/index.md

 Things I want to list:

 * I can swim and I like it
-* I'm going to Rutgers New Brunswick this fall
+* I'm going to Rutgers-New Brunswick this fall
 * I earned more than 20,000 points in CyberStart